SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 **Return a value:** no result.

 ### onConferenceError
-The method allows to receive an event listener about error in conference session.
+The method allows to receive the event listener about error in conference session.

 **Gets a parameters list:**